-Beyond the specific concerns related to expenditures and revenues, the Assembly needs to upgrade its data archives, to allow for more meaningful evaluation of its economic and social performance as a sub-region.
+6.5.
+Beyond the specific concerns related to expenditures and revenues, the Assembly needs to upgrade its data architecture to allow for more meaningful evaluation of its economic and social performance as a sub-region.
 In this regard, the Central Statistical Office (CSO) in Tobago needs to be upgraded.
-Discussions in this regard have already started with the responsible Government Minister.
-The challenges ahead are enormous and will become more complicated with the advent of the CARICOM Single Market and Economy (CSME); however, they are not insurmountable.
+Discussions in this regard have already started with the responsible government Minister.
+The challenge ahead is huge and will become more complicated with the advent of the CSME.
+However, they are not insurmountable.

-7.0 Conclusion
+7. CONCLUSION

-In conclusion, there is no doubt that greater fiscal decentralization can be of benefit to Tobago and by extension, the national community.
-Fiscal decentralization is seen not as an end in itself but the means to greater economic development in Tobago.
-It is felt that if the Tobago economy must catch up with that of Trinidad, greater fiscal decentralization is critical.
-What is important is that the various legislative and other challenges identified above need to be addressed urgently.
-The discussion held here is quite timely as the country is at a constitutional cross-road, in that recently, there have been numerous discussions on the issue of constitutional reform.
-It is hoped that some of the issues raised in this paper could inform these discussion.
+7.1.
+In conclusion, there is no doubt that great fiscal decentralization can be of benefit to Tobago and by extension, the national community.
+What is important is for the various legislative and other challenges identified above to be addressed urgently.
+The discussion held here is quite timely in that, in the 2005/6 Tobago House of Assembly Budget, the THA have signaled its intention to examine the constitutional arrangements between itself and the Central Government and clearly some of the issues raised here will certainly inform these discussion.